Expense Eligibility/Use of funds:

 9. If an industry partner remits funds to an institution for a project that has been withdrawn, can the institution use the funds for another project awaiting approval from OCE?

 Such a decision will be left to the industry partner.
-Please note that for certain programs, an industry partner’s cash contribution must be remitted directly to OCE.

 10. Can OCE make project payments in U.S. dollars?